Ridgefield Park NJ Graves Act Offenses Attorneys

 Travis J. Tormey is the founding partner of the Tormey Law Firm, with offices in the heart of Bergen County, New Jersey.
 He was named one of the Top 10 Criminal Defense Attorneys Under 40 In New Jersey in 2014 by the National Academy of Criminal Defense Attorneys and also heralded as one of the Top 40 Attorneys Under 40 in the Nation in 2014 by the National Trial Lawyers Association.
 Mr. Tormey has extensive experience representing clients charged with illegal gun offenses, including unlawful possession of a weapon, possession of a weapon for an unlawful purpose, and unlawful disposition of a firearm throughout New Jersey, including in Ridgefield Park, Teaneck, and Washington Township.

-For a free consultation about your weapons charges in New Jersey, call (201)-330-4979, submit an online contact form, or schedule an appointment to meet with us in person at our convenient Hackensack office location.
-You can also review our client testimonials page for additional information and check out our client reviews on Avvo.com.
+For a free consultation about your weapons charges in Bergen County, New Jersey, call (201)-330-4979, submit an online contact form, or schedule an appointment to meet with us in person at our convenient Hackensack office location.
+You can also review our client testimonials page for additional information about our commitment to securing the best possible results in gun cases and other criminal cases across the state.

 The Graves Act, codified under N.J.S.A.
 2C:43-6, governs certain weapons and firearms offenses in New Jersey.
-This statute provides enhanced penalties, mandatory inprisonment, and extended periods of parole ineligbility for certain illegal gun offenses.
+This statute provides enhanced penalties, mandatory imprisonment, and extended periods of parole ineligibility for certain illegal gun offenses.
 Specifically, the statute applies to the following crimes:

 - Sawed Off Shotgun Possession – N.J.S.A.
 2C:39-3(b)